qarmin/czkawka/krokiet/README.md

 # Krokiet

-Krokiet is new Czkawka frontend written in Slint(written mostly in Rust) in opposite to Gtk 4 frontend which uses mostly C code.
+Krokiet is new Czkawka frontend written in Slint, which uses Rust in opposite to Gtk 4 frontend which uses mostly C code.

 Different toolkit means different look, limitations and features, so you should not expect same features like in Gtk 4